logo

 But though it has been painted in the Srikalahasti style, it carries a distinctive vibe which makes it slightly modern and relevant in today’s world.

-Let me complete Qutub Shah’s love story fully.
+Then, let me tell you Qutub Shah’s love story fully.

 FAQs